Q: Why shouldn’t boxers train equally in both stances? Being able to fight in both stances equally well would seem to be a major advantage. – Schalk

 Trying to aim the back hand punch with the opposite eye

 is like trying to aim a sniper rifle from your waist!

 Suppose you’re an orthodox fighter, I do agree that you should learn a few basics on the southpaw stance so that you know how it feels to fight from that angle and to think in the mindset of a southpaw.
 Other than learning some basics from your switch-stance, I would always recommend focusing on taking your original stance to the next level.
 One good stance beats two bad stances.

 I think most people want to master both stances because they want to feel adaptable and versatile in the boxing ring.
 Instead of learning 2 stances, why don’t you use 2 styles?
-Learning 2 entirely different styles from your normal stance would improve your style adaptiveness and still take advantage of your natural dominant stance.
+Learning 2 entirely different styles from your normal stance would improve your style-adaptability and still take advantage of your natural dominant stance.

 Lastly, I’m sure there are going to be hundreds of people who will read this and completely disregard what I just said because they don’t agree.
 If that’s you, I suggest that you quickly put yourself into a competitive sparring match and see how well your switch stance works.

 …ultimately, who do you think has the advantage—the guy in his natural stance or the guy in his switch stance?